hbridge/hbridge/README.md

 ### Hello 👋
-I lead [Ambrook Labs](https://www.ambrook.com/) Engineering Team.
+I lead the [Ambrook Labs](https://www.ambrook.com/) Engineering Team.
 We're building cutting edge software to help Farmers understand their businesses and make them more resilient so they can stay independent.

 ### Interested in working at Ambrook? 🚜
 Message me at: https://www.linkedin.com/in/hbridge/